awaisnaz/carconnect/README.md

 FUTURE WORKS
+/dashboard: solve Client "proceed": "yes" OR "no" issue.
+SOLVED.
+/dashboard: solve search bar white input issue.
+SOLVED.
+Hide firebase API key.
+Everyone puts Firebase API in clientside and just restricts the IP.
+That is the standard recommended by Google.
+I tried to put it in backend, but some issue due to asynchronous api fetching.
+This feature is still in ToDo list though.
 Setup process.env variables in heroku.
 Implement GunDB.
 Replace Firebase.
 Install on AWS/GCP/Azure.
 Heroku is costly.
 3 costs: storage, processing, bandwidth.